amazon-connect/voicemail-express-amazon-connect/README.md

 ## Roadmap
 The following items are currently planned for future releases.
 Changes to roadmap depend on feedback, however one overarching tenent of VocieMail Express is to keep the solution lightweight, with a minimal number of required services and administration.
+-  **Jul-Sep 2024**
+   -  Update KVStoS3 function to Python
+   -  Example flows
+   -  Notification Option
+   -  GenAI summary option
+   -  Lambda VPC Option
--  **1H2024**
+-  **Sep-Dec 2024**
    -  Optional delivery mode add-ins: Allows you to add additional delivery modes as desired.
-The first batch of delivery modes will be:
+The next batch of delivery modes will be:
-      -  Email via SES
       -  Salesforce Case
       -  Salesforce custom objects
-   -  Update KVStoS3 function to Python
-   -  Example flows
-   -  Notification Option
--  **2h2024**
    -  Reduce layer size for default deployments
    -  Reduce complexity and number of functions
-   -  GenAI summary option
    -  Support for GitHub sync

-**Current Published Version:** 2024.06.01
+**Current Published Version:** 2024.07.01
 Current published version is the version of the code and templates that has been deployed to our S3 buckets